 - Maple Syrup: Just a little bit of pure maple syrup really helps to sweeten the oatmeal.
 If you don't happen to have maple syrup on hand, honey will work as well.

-- Egg: The egg will give this baked oatmeal a more cake-like consistency and adds a bit of protein to each serving.
+- Egg: The egg will give this baked oatmeal a more cake-like consistency.

 - Butter/Coconut Oil: A tad bit of either melted coconut oil or melted butter is added to give this baked oatmeal richness.